 1/3 cup chilled unsalted butter, cut into 1/4-inch pieces*

 1 teaspoon pure vanilla extract

-Preheat oven to 375 degrees F. Lightly spray a large baking sheet with vegetable-oil cooking spray.
+Preheat oven to 375 degrees F. Place oven rack in middle of oven.
+Lightly spray a large baking sheet with vegetable-oil cooking spray.

 Yields 8 scones.